 - The park is made up of 12 different themed lands, based around themes such as pirates, ninjas, knights, Vikings, pharaohs and more, with a variety of different rides in each.
 It covers just over 150 acres!

 - Legoland Windsor also holds a variety of shows and events around the park, including 4D shows and meet and greets of favourite Lego characters.
 At certain times of the year, guests can also watch the Legoland fireworks.

-Get ready to build the best summer with your family at Legoland Windsor Resort, owned partly by Merlin Entertainments along with Alton Towers and Chessington World of Adventures (only 40 minutes away by car, so perfect if you feel like making two theme park trips).
+Get ready to build the best day out with your family at Legoland Windsor Resort, owned partly by Merlin Entertainments along with Alton Towers and Chessington World of Adventures (only 40 minutes away by car, so perfect if you feel like making two theme park trips).
 A similar park to Paultons Park, Legoland Windsor is an amazing experience for the whole family but specifically catering to younger kids.
 There’s so much to do, whether you want to play, discover, eat or ride.

 The Dragon at Legoland is arguably the most famous ride of the whole park.
 Located in Knights’ Kingdom, you must be a minimum of 1.0m to ride, and 1.3m to ride without an adult, so this is one for the older kids.
 Fly around the castle and through the trees to discover the red dragon that hides in the castle.
 For your younger children, The Dragon’s Apprentice is also located in Knights’ Kingdom but is currently closed for maintenance.